-Gender theorists point to the variations in gender roles observed among different cultures in arguing that gender—our masculinity or femininity—is a social construct rather than an innate biological characteristic.
-Because there is no universal “right” way to be a man or a woman, they argue that our ways of “doing gender” are shaped by social cues and influences.
+Gender studies scholars point to these variations in gender rules and systems as evidence that gender is a social construct rather than an innate biological characteristic.
+Because there is no universal “right” way to be a man or a woman, and no universal definition of what a man or woman even is, they conclude the most honored ways of “doing gender” in a given society are shaped by social cues and influences.

-Dr. Pamela Wynne Butler is the visiting associate director and director of Undergraduate studies in the Gender Studies Program at Notre Dame.
+Dr. Pamela Wynne Butler is the Associate Director and Director of Undergraduate Studies in the Gender Studies Program at Notre Dame.

-Dr. Butler holds a Ph.D. in American Studies with a graduate minor in gender, women, and sexuality studies, from the University of Minnesota, and has been teaching in the field of gender studies since 2003.
-Her areas of expertise include post/feminist pop culture; U.S. histories of gender, sexuality, and empire; feminist political economy; and the carceral state.
+Dr. Butler holds a Ph.D. in American studies with a graduate minor in gender, women, and sexuality studies from the University of Minnesota, and has been teaching in the field of gender studies since 2003.
+Her areas of expertise include post/feminist pop culture; U.S. histories of gender, sexuality, and empire; feminist political economy; and critical prison studies.